UCR-UAS/BISON-Transfer/README.md

 After the configuration daemon is done regenerating the files, it will tell the transfer server daemon to reload its files.

-TODO List (by order of implemenatation)
+TODO List (by order of implementation)
 ---------------------------------------
  * YAML configuration reading / writing (test done in separate file)
  * MD5 generation (test done in separate file)